Skip to main content

 Drive south from Many Glacier about 55 miles to Two Medicine Lake, a region of rugged grandeur.
 Take a short ramble to Running Eagle Falls before arriving at the glacier-gouged lake, then hop on the boat taxi to shave a couple of miles off the trek to electric-blue Cobalt Lake.
 Watch for bighorn sheep as you ascend past Rockwell Falls.
 This is Glacier’s wild interior, where megafauna outnumbers people.

-Cross over Marias Pass, then head into Essex for a meal at the atmospheric Izaak Walton Inn, set at waving distance from passing Amtrak trains.
+Cross over Marias Pass, then head into Essex for a meal at the atmospheric Loge Camp Glacier, set at waving distance from passing Amtrak trains.
 Built-in 1939 to house workers tending the Great Northern Railway’s far-flung lines, the inn rents refurbished cabooses for overnight stays.
 Wander its tranquil grounds, then hit up The Dining Car restaurant for elk meatballs and huckleberry cobbler.

 ELEVATED EATS AND SIPS